ikesy/valkeystore/README.md

 ### SetKeyPrefix

-Sets the prefix for session keys in Redis.
+Sets the key prefix for session keys in valkey.

 ```go
 store.SetKeyPrefix("myprefix-")